-Military Divorce Lawyer Serving Virginia, Maryland and Washington, D.C.
+Military Divorce Lawyer Serving Virginia, Maryland, Washington, D.C. and Georgia

 Military divorce is the same as any other divorce in most ways.
 The Uniformed Services Former Spouse’s Protection Act is a federal statute for the military guiding them to accept state statues for divorce.
 Issues such as child support, spousal support and division of assets will be governed by Virginia law if you are filing for a divorce in Virginia.